Electrostat-Lab/svg-scraper/README.md

 powerful scalables of GNOME and Mate projects.

 Notes:
-- Please, check the licence of the included projects before using their scalables in your apps, the licences are packed at the [LICENCES](https://github.com/Software-Hardware-Codesign/svg-scraper/tree/master/licences) section.
+- Please, check the license of the included projects before using their scalables in your apps, the licenses are packed at the [LICENSES](https://github.com/Software-Hardware-Codesign/svg-scraper/tree/master/licenses) section.
 - If you have more svgs to extract (xfce or others for example), clone and run the script.

 <details>